Issue:

 prstat -T (total)

-Other options available to prstat are:
+Other options available to prstat are:-T Report information about processes and tasks.

 -a Report information about processes and users